aerian-studios/aerian-site-rebuild/.github/PULL_REQUEST_TEMPLATE.md

----
-name: New component
-about: Merging a new component

----

 **Ensure each of these tasks is complete before merging**

 Use component name as PR title and request code review before merging.
 You can